Everything You Need to Know About Hot Water Baseboard Heaters

 A hot water baseboard heater is a type of hot water heat distribution product that is installed along the base of walls, in the same location as base cove molding, in place of the molding wherever the heaters are installed.
 Hot water baseboards contain a copper pipe (normally ¾” in residential use) with aluminum fins to transfer heat, and is housed in a white or off-white metal enclosure.

 It’s important to remember that baseboard heaters require good air circulation in order to deliver heat effectively and efficiently.
 They cannot be hidden behind a sofa, bed, or other obstruction that would prevent them from performing properly.
 Whenever possible, baseboard heaters are installed along exterior walls in the home and below windows to provide optimal heat distribution.
 However, this is not a hard-and-fast rule, and each room within the home is addressed as needed by the experienced plumber you work closely with in determining the baseboard layout.
-In the Denver-Boulder area, our plumbing and heating team at Save Home Heat is a great contractor choice for homeowners.
+In the Denver-Boulder area, our plumbers and heating technicians at Save Home Heat is a great contractor choice for homeowners.

 What’s the Difference Between a Baseboard Heater and a Radiator?